shahidirfan100/iHerb-product-scraper/README.md

 ## Notes
 - Always run behind the Apify Proxy (residential or smartproxy groups recommended) for best stability.
 - The actor respects `robots.txt` and skips pages guarded by bots or CAPTCHAs while reporting the counts in the crawler summary.
-- 403/429/503 responses trigger automatic session retirement and retry, but persistent blocking means the target is challenging your IP.
-When that happens, switch to residential proxy groups, lower concurrency, or provide cookies/headers captured from a real browser.
+- 403/429/503 responses trigger exponential backoff, session retirement, and a warm-up pass.
+Persistent blocking still points to proxy reputation—switch to a fresh residential pool, drop concurrency to 1–2, and consider supplying fresh cookies captured from a real browser session.
 - If iHerb deploys major layout changes, adjust selectors in `src/main.js`, but the JSON-LD / Next.js fallbacks already cover most UI variations.